timescale/docs/api/compression.md

 Starting with TimescaleDB 2.3, users have the ability to insert data into compressed chunks and to enable compression policies on distributed hypertables.

-Starting with TimescaleDB 2.11, users have the ability to update and delete compressed data.
+Starting with TimescaleDB 2.11, you can update and delete compressed data.
-Using more advanced insert statements like `ON CONFLICT` and `RETURNING` is also supported.
+You can also use advanced insert statements like `ON CONFLICT` and `RETURNING` is also supported.

 [add_compression_policy]: /api/:currentVersion:/compression/add_compression_policy/
 [blog-compression]: https://blog.timescale.com/blog/building-columnar-compression-in-a-row-oriented-database/